The Changing Landscape of the NBA

 The NBA is the only big-time brand coming up for bid in the next several years.
 With new national sports cable networks such as Fox Sports 1 and NBC Sports Network thirsting for live game programming to solidify their identities in an ESPN-dominant TV world, the NBA represents their last chance for a long while.
 The NBA is therefore about to enjoy the fruits of a massive bidding war.
 Networks are going to need to back up the brinks truck to secure rights to one of the few remaining DVR-proof properties on TV.
 It’s not all that difficult to fathom that the NBA will see its TV money pile grow to around $2 billion, and possibly much more.

 Of course, the impact of this added $1.1 billion is probably a bit less than you’d think.
 It is actually something of an illusion in that way.
-These contracts almost assuredly have escalator clauses built into them, to more directly align the payouts to the projected growth in the underlying ad (and subscriber) revenues they produce – the current TV rights deal will probably pay out a lot more than its $930 million average in its final season, just as it would probably pay out substantially less than the average payout in the first season of any new deal that is executed.
-In that way, a billion dollar average increase might only produce a $750 million initial jolt (maybe less, maybe more, depending upon such things as the term of the new deal and the annual increases it calls for), rising steadily in the years thereafter.
+These contracts have escalator clauses built into them, to more directly align the payouts to the projected growth in the underlying ad (and subscriber) revenues they produce – the current TV rights deal will pay out more than its $930 million average in its final season ($1.03 billion), just as it would probably pay out less than the average payout in the first season of any new deal that is executed.
+In that way, a $1.1 billion average increase might only produce a $750 million initial jolt (maybe less, maybe more, depending upon such things as the size and term of the new deal, and the annual increases it calls for), rising steadily in the years thereafter.

 Still, if you’re one of the league’s owners, you get a collective 49% of that jolt.(4) Imagine yourself proceeding along with daily business and then, suddenly, your collective operating profits blast skyward by an incremental $370 million.
 Increasing every year.
 For the better part of a decade.
 Guaranteed.